 - the Designated Safeguarding Lead: Mrs Claire Wright

-- Additional Designated Safeguarding Lead(s): Mrs Wendy Maxwell
+- Additional Designated Safeguarding Lead(s): Miss Ali Horsfall (from October 2018)

 One of these Safeguarding Leads is always available to discuss safeguarding concerns.